rougin/dexterity/README.md

 }
 ```

 If the specified identifier does not exists, it should throw an `UnexpectedValueException`.
+Likewise, if the required logic for the `find` method is not defined, it will throw a `LogicError`.

 ### `get` method